Prag8855/aab/content/glossary/Mietbürgschaft.md

 Title: What is a Mietbürgschaft?
 German_term: Mietbürgschaft
 English_term: Rent payment sponsor
-Description:
+Description: Someone who promises to pay your rent if you don't.
+It replaces the Kaution.
+Also called Mietaval or Mietkautionsversicherung.
 Date_created: 2018-07-31
-Related_guides: guides/find-a-flat-in-berlin.md
+Related_guides:
+    guides/mietkaution.md
+    guides/moving-in.md
+    guides/find-a-flat-in-berlin.m
 ---

-When you apply for an apartment in Germany, you must show a proof of income.

-If you don't have a steady income, you can ask a parent or a friend to be your guarantor.
-If you don't pay the rent on time, your guarantor will have to pay it.
-This is a good option for students, freelancers and people with a low income.
-This is called a *Bürgschaft* or *Mietbürgschaft*.

-The *Bürgschaft* letter has no specific format.
-If your mother or father is your guarantor, use [this *Mietbürgschaft* template](https://www.fachanwalt.de/dokumente/magazin/buergschaft-vorlage-1.docx).
+The *Mietbürgschaft*, *Bürgschaft*, *Mietaval* or *Mietkautionsversicherung* is a way to pay your *[[Kaution]]* when you don't have enough money.
+Someone else - a parent, a friend or a bank - promises to pay your landlord if there is a problem.[^1]

+[^1]: [test.de](https://www.test.de/Mietkaution-Geld-gegen-Schluessel-4330614-5791014/#:~:text=hilf%C2%ADreich%20(Vergleich%20Rechtsschutzversicherung).-,Kautions%C2%ADversicherung%20und%20Mietb%C3%BCrg%C2%ADschaft,Was,-sind%20Kautions%C2%ADversicherungen%20und)